US Fulbright Logo

 Candidate Profile

-Applications should demonstrate an interest in working in an educational environment and flexibility in adapting to new environments.
+Applications should demonstrate an interest in working in an educational environment and flexibility in adapting to new and unstructured environments.
 Candidates with degrees in English, Spanish, Education, or TEFL/Applied Linguistics with experience teaching or tutoring are preferred.
 Other fields will be considered if combined with teaching experience and/or coursework in pedagogy.

-Because this is a student program, candidates with more than three years of teaching experience or a master´s degree in TESOL at the time of application may be considered over-qualified and not eligible for this program.
+Because this is a student program, candidates with more than three years of teaching experience or a master's degree in TESOL at the time of application may be considered over-qualified and not eligible for this program.

 Eligibility